-(This shop has been compensated by Collective Bias, Inc. and its advertiser.
+(This shop has been compensated by Clamato.
 All opinions are mine alone.
-The following content is intended for readers who are 21 or older.) #MyMicheladaMatch
+The following content is intended for readers who are 21 or older.)

 If you love bloody Mary’s, you are going to love a michelada.
 The michelada is Mexico’s most popular drink, and it is so easy to make!
-A michelada is loosely a bloody Mary made with beer.
+Loosely, a michelada is a bloody Mary made with beer.
 Two things I totally love.
-Why not combine these into a fun drink?
-Served over ice, this drink is spicy and refreshing for a hot summer day at the pool.
+Why not combine these into a fun cocktail?!
+Served with ice, this spicy cocktail is refreshing for a hot summer day at the pool.
 And get ready because July 12th is National Michelada Day!!

 If you have been missing fried cheese sticks since going gluten free, it is time to rejoice because this recipe is not only EASY, but they taste like REAL fried cheese sticks!
 Crispy on the outside and hot stretchy cheese on the inside!

 You only need 5 simple ingredients to make them.
 This appetizer recipe is the perfect combination when enjoyed with a michelada.
-Go ahead and dip them into the drink :-).
+Go ahead and dip them in the drink :-).

-Go ahead and dip these crispy cheese sticks it into your michelada!
+Go ahead and dip the crispy gluten free fried Mozzarella cheese sticks into your michelada!

 Quick and easy fried gluten free mozzarella stick recipe